Quatecha/SOC-Capstone-Team-1/unused/Shuffle-RHEL.md

 <subscription-manager>

-The output will display the user ID and the EC2 instance system name.
+The output will display the user ID and the EC2 instance system name.<br>
+Subscription Manager repositories is a collection of software packages that are specifically designed for subscribed RHEL systems.